lmacken/pyrasite/README.rst

 This payload uses `meliae <https://launchpad.net/meliae>`_ to dump all of the objects in your process to an `objects.json` file (currently dumped in the working directory of your process).

+.. note:: We recommend using python-meliae from your OS distribution, if available.
+If  it is not, you will need to first install Cython, and then meliae seperately.
+If pip/easy_install does not work, you may need to use the tarball from the upstream website.

 ::

     $ pyrasite <PID> pyrasite/payloads/dump_memory.py